Chair’s Introduction

 Craneware is an ‘Other Entity of Public Interest’ (‘OEPI’) in accordance with the definition introduced by the Financial Reporting Council and, consequently, the Company’s external auditors are only able to perform a limited number of assurance related non-audit services.

 The Audit Committee has implemented procedures relating to the provision of non-audit services by the Company’s auditors, which include non-audit work and any related fees over and above a de-minimis level to be approved in advance by the Chair of the Audit Committee.
-The policy in respect of services provided by the external auditors is set out below:
+Subject to the limitations in respect of Craneware being an OEPI, a summary of the policy in respect of non-audit services provided by the external auditors is:

 The external auditors may be appointed to provide a limited number of assurance related non-audit services where it is in the Group’s best interests to do so, provided a number of criteria are met.
 These are that the external auditors do not: